Easy Money Baby

-Easy Money Baby is the first studio album by Puerto Rican rapper Myke Towers.
+Easy Money Baby is the first studio album by Puerto Rican rapper Myke Towers, released on 24 January 2020.

 Artwork

 The album's artwork features Myke Towers posing with his newborn son, who was born just 20 days before the release of the album.

 The title of the album is a tribute to his son and also a phrase he goes by "when everything is going great in my life".